iantankt/Inception-Egocentric/README.md

 I used the datasets from subject_1 and labelled (put into respective folder) them into two categories, "indoor" and "outdoor".
 The total number of images for this test stage is slightly more than 1.3k images.

+Using the instructions found on (https://github.com/tensorflow/models/blob/master/inception/README.md#how-to-construct-a-new-dataset-for-retraining)

+Rearranged the folders accordingly.
+Need to clean up this documentation.